ambellinger/project3/README.md

 ![](Project_3_readME/jumbotron.png)

 [Chicago Architecture Finder](https://chiarchfindr.herokuapp.com/)
 is a fullstack React application designed to assist architecture aficionados, tourists, art history students, or anyone interested in learning about the rich history of architecture in Chicago.
-Architecture finder also aims to promote community involvement in historic preservation by providing a platform for individuals to tell the stories of these structures in their own words, widening the scope of user experience outside of largely constrained and canonical must-see architecture lists.
+Architecture finder also aims to promote community involvement in historic preservation by providing a platform for individuals to tell the stories of these structures in their own words,widening the scope of user experience outside of largely constrained and canonical must-see architecture lists.

 ## Helper Functions and Lifecycle Methods

 This application uses lifecycle methods to render data onto the DOM and update that data.
-Constructor methods are called before the components are mounted to the DOM, render methods return JSX.
+Constructor methods are called before the components are mounted to the DOM and render methods return JSX.
 After render is called ComponentDidMount is invoked.
 This ensures that the network request to the API containing building data is made as soon as the component that utilizes that data is mounted to the DOM.
 Utility functions are are used throughout the application to perform operations such as mapping, session storage and other pure javascript actions.

 ## Search Functionality